richlee33/latersend/README.md

 latersend
 ========
-compose an email now and at a later date, send the email.
+compose an email now and at a later date, automatically send the email.

 how it works